basnijholt/nijho.lt/content/post/agentic-mobile-workflow/index.md

 The Shortcut attached to my iPhone's action button—something I built myself in Shortcuts + `agent-cli`—bridges the physical microphone and my NixOS stack.

+For a step‑by‑step setup, see the iOS Shortcut Guide in the repo: [agent-cli/iOS_Shortcut_Guide.md](https://github.com/basnijholt/agent-cli/blob/main/iOS_Shortcut_Guide.md).

 1. **Record audio:** The Shortcut opens a native recorder and stops when I tap the screen.
 2. **Send to server:** It runs `ssh bas@nixos agent-cli ingest --stdin` with the WAV payload.
 3. **Transcribe:** `agent-cli` calls FasterWhisper, producing raw text plus timestamps.